-Fill pint jars with drained cucumbers.
-Add 1 tsp mustard seed and 1 tsp dill weed or dill seed per pint.
+Fill pint/quart jars with drained cucumbers, packing tightly.
+Add 1 tsp mustard seed and 1 tsp dill weed or dill seed per pint (double for quarts).
 Fill jars with hot pickling brine (discarding pickling spice), leaving 1/2-inch head-space.
-Cover with lids and rings and process 10 minutes in boiling water bath.
+Cover with lids and rings and process pints 10 minutes and quarts 15 minutes in boiling water bath or steam canner.

 Remove jars and let cool on a kitchen towel on your counter-top 24 hours.
 Store in pantry up to one year.
 Open jars must be refrigerated.